global-asp/lida-alt-text/en/0006_a-man-thinking-about-noodles.md

 A man drinking a glass of water.

 ##
-Two men paying the waiter.
+Two men paying a waiter.

 ##
 * License: CC BY-NC-SA